DELIGHT-LABS/docs-terraswap-io/content/docs/introduction/mechanism.md

 ## Liquidity Pools

-Terraswap creates automated markets for pairs of tokens (or native Terra coins like UST) called **pools** which enable users to exchange one asset for the other directly on-chain.
+Terraswap creates automated markets for pairs of tokens (or native Terra coins like UST), which is called **pools** that enable users to exchange one asset for the other directly on-chain.
 Pools maintain balances of both assets, to which users can provide liquidity in exchange for reward-bearing LP tokens.
-A more detailed explanation about LP tokens and their relationship with Terraswap can be found in the Uniswap docs.
+There is more detailed explanation about LP tokens and their relationships to Terraswap in the Uniswap docs.

 ## Constant Product